 Unfortunately, there are many sources of silent inflammation, so it is not so simple to avoid.
 Any form of oxidative stress can trigger inflammation.
 The most common forms of low-level inflammation stem from the way we live.
 It’s in the food we eat, how we prepare and overeat those foods, and the corners we cut while hurrying through our days.
-Obesity itself is a form of inflammation, and a constant threat to our livelihoods.
-Rather than try to cover all the bases, I will talk mainly about the major sources of inflammation related to diet, and ways to compensate or buffer against the damage they cause.
+It is also from low-level, chronic infection and gut dysbiosis.
+Obesity itself is a form of inflammation.
+Rather than try to cover all these problems, I will focus mainly on the major sources of inflammation related to diet, and ways to compensate or buffer against the damage they cause.
 Those inflammatory foods are as follows:

 1) Sugar and refined carbs